jbirddog/blue/v6/README.md

 1. Move ashex to btv
 1. `num ashex` to `hexnum`
-1. Multiple dst writes based on size
+1. Multiple dst writes based on size (needs BC_SAVE/RESTORE)
-1. That leading space issue
+1. That trailing space that looks like a leading space issue